 This year's Legal Forum symposium will examine the effects that novel coronavirus has had on the law.
 Scholars from across the country and from within the UChicago community will meet for a day to discuss doctrines and rules that may have outlived their usefulness.
 In looking forward, the Legal Forum hopes to propose remedies where current law is deficient.
 Our sincere hope is to help policymakers focus their time and energy where it is needed most to help prepare for the inevitable next pandemic.

-The symposium will be in-person, if possible, and virtually held, if not.
+The symposium will be virtually held.